outrunthewolf/docker-php-fpm/README.md

 # PHP-FPM Docker image

-This is an PHP-FPM docker base image using [Alpine](http://alpinelinux.org/) Linux and based on the [docker-library/php](https://github.com/docker-library/php) docker image with just few modifications to make smaller.
+This is an PHP-FPM docker base image using [Alpine](http://alpinelinux.org/) Linux and based on the [docker-library/php](https://github.com/docker-library/php) docker image with just few modifications to make smaller and to have support to libraries that use GNU C library [glibc](https://www.gnu.org/software/libc/) instead of the default C library for Alpine [musl](https://www.musl-libc.org/).

 ## Getting Started